naruaika/jala-backend-test/README.md

 php artisan migrate
 ```

-To run the application, you can execute below command in terminal:
+To run the application, you can execute below command:

 ```sh
 # Run in development mode